abdalhalimalzohbi/abdalhalimalzohbi.github.io/README.md

 ## Introduction

-Mobile Developer with expertise in crafting cross-platorm applications using Flutter and leveraging Firebase services.
+Software Engineer with expertise in crafting cross-platorm applications using Flutter and leveraging Firebase services.
 Proficient in backend development using Node.js, Express.js, and MongoDB, certified in AWS.
-Experienced with relational and NoSQL databases, including MySQL and MongoDB, firebase.
+Experienced with relational and NoSQL databases, including MySQL, PostgreSql, MongoDB and firebase.

 <div style="display: flex; align-items: center;">
     <div style="flex: 1;">